caltechlibrary/dataset/dataset-v2-next.md

 acccess to each platform we support.
 I don't think this is sustatinable.
-Since the introduction of datasetd (the web service implementation of dataset) py_dataset could be rewritten to use the web service implementation of dataset (i.e. datasetd).
-This would allow dataset/datasetd to support any platform where Go canbe cross compile and would help if dataset is distributed as a snap.
-For that to be practable the web implementation would need to support all the frame interactions and may need to support attachments as well.
+Since the introduction of datasetd (the web service implementation of dataset) py_dataset could be rewritten to use the web service implementation of dataset (i.e. datasetd) and this would fit most of our use cases now and planned in the near future.

+Dropping libdataset support would allow dataset/datasetd to support all platforms where Go can be cross compile without having access to that specific system.
+It would make snap installs easier.

-Another area of cruft is the integrated help system.
+A large area of cruft is the integrated help system.
 It makes more sense to focus that on GitHub, godoc and possible publish to a site like readthedocs.io from the GitHub repository.